Audiohotshot/fretgenerator360/README.md

 If you like this plugin and/or have suggestions for improvements, you're welcome to let me know.
 Have fun drawing!

 # Installation:
-Copy all files to your addins folder of Fusion360
+Copy all files to your Addin folder of Fusion360

+On Windows, these are the folder paths:
+For a script, %appdata%\Autodesk\Autodesk Fusion 360\API\Scripts
+For an Add-In, %appdata%\Autodesk\Autodesk Fusion 360\API\AddIns

+On macOS, these are the folder paths:
+For a script, the path is ~/Library/Application Support/Autodesk/Autodesk Fusion 360/API/Scripts.
+For an add-in, the path is ~/Library/Application Support/Autodesk/Autodesk Fusion 360/API/AddIns.

 # Launch plugin:
 Locate the plugin in the addin-panel of Fusion360 and press RUN.